 If you are buying chicken specifically to make soup, you'll need to look for the best chicken for the job.
-Ideally, this would be a kosher pullet (a young female that is not quite old enough to lay eggs), one that has been raised in truly free-range fashion eating natural vegetation and insects.
-It should be about 6 pounds in weight and freshly killed.
+In the past, there were lengthy discussions about the merits of using tender pullets (a young female that is not quite old enough to lay eggs) vs. an old stewing hen that could stand up to lots of simmering.

 Chicken soup has come a long way since then.